tweaselORG/docs.tweasel.org/content/en/_index.md

 Tweasel is a project building infrastructure for detecting and complaining about tracking and privacy violations in mobile apps on Android and iOS.

 As part of this project, we developed a tool suite for automated app analysis and tracking detections.
-This documentation will explain how the tools work, how you can recreate and verify the results without the tools and how to use and install them.
+This documentation will explain how the tools work, how you can recreate and verify the results without the tools, and how to use and install them.
 This page should give you an overview of the tools and their capabilities.
 You can find the code for all our projects [on GitHub](https://github.com/orgs/tweaselORG/repositories).
+If you want to follow along with the development, have a look at our [devlog](https://www.datarequests.org/devlog).
+You can also join our [Matrix room](https://matrix.to/#/#dade-tweasel:matrix.altpeter.me) to get in touch.

 The project is run by a privacy-focused non-profit, Datenanfragen.de e.&thinsp;V., who also runs the website [datarequests.org](https://www.datarequests.org), among others.
 It [receives funds](https://nlnet.nl/project/TrackingWeasel/) from the Zero Entrust fund in the European Commission's Next Generation Internet program via the NLnet foundation.